ska-sa/katgpucbf/doc/dev-guide.rst

       items as indicated.
 You may prefix a checklist item with `(n/a)` if an item is not applicable to your PR.
    c.
 If you are a developer within the organisation, please include the Jira
-      ticket number PR blurb, assign the ticket to your intended reviewer and move the ticket to **Feedback Requested**.
+      ticket number in the PR blurb, assign the ticket to your intended reviewer and move the ticket to **Feedback Requested**.

 4. This repo is monitored by the organisation's in-house Jenkins.
 It does an end-to-end build when a Pull Request is created.
 Please address any issues